 The dosage of metformin used in clinical studies for weight loss depends on the age of the patient.

 We want to clarify here that we do not recommend taking metformin for weight loss; we are simply reporting the research outcomes from published clinical trials on the topic.
 This information may be useful for patients to discuss with their doctor.

 A 2019 medical review on metformin for weight loss in overweight patients without diabetes reported that 2,000 milligrams (mg) per day was most effective for adolescents, while 3,000 mg per day for a maximum of six months was most effective for adults.

 A 2020 meta-study analyzed results from 21 clinical trials on metformin and weight loss.
 The effective dose used in the studies ranged from 1,000 mg per day to 2,550 mg per day.

 But is this medication even approved by the FDA for weight loss?
 We'll answer that question in the next section.

 Metformin is not approved by the FDA for weight loss at the time of updating this article.
 It is only approved for the treatment of type 2 diabetes according to the medication’s label.

 For a drug to be approved by the FDA, it must demonstrate consistent statistically significant improvements across various clinical trials that are well-designed.
 The FDA considers metformin’s performance in weight loss trials too inconsistent for the regulatory agency to approve the drug for weight loss at this time.

-Metformin may be approved as a standalone treatment for weight loss in the future, but at this time we do not recommend using the drug for weight loss alone as that would be an "off-label" use; unapproved by the FDA.
+Metformin may be approved as a standalone treatment for weight loss in the future, but at this time using metformin for weight loss alone would constitute an "off-label" use; unapproved by the FDA.